-Edward joined Time in April 2013, and led a major expansion of Time’s digital footprint, including the establishment of a 24/7 newsroom and video operation.
-During that time, Time’s audience has tripled, with monthly video streams of 100 million across platforms and social media followers exceeding 50 million.
+Felsenthal joined TIME in April 2013 as editor of TIME digital, and led a major expansion of TIME’s digital footprint, including the establishment of a 24/7 newsroom and video operation.
+During that time, TIME’s audience tripled, with monthly video streams exceeding 100 million across platforms and social media followers exceeding 50 million.

-Edward began his career at The Wall Street Journal, overseeing its lifestyle sections, and serving as the founding editor of Personal Journal, where he guided the paper to two Pulitzer Prizes and later on at the Journal’s Washington bureau, he covered the U.S. Supreme Court and the politics of scandal.
+Felsenthal began his career at The Wall Street Journal, rising to deputy managing editor in 2005 and serving as the founding editor of Personal Journal, where he led coverage that won two Pulitzer Prizes.
+Earlier in his career, he covered the U.S. Supreme Court in the Journal’s Washington bureau.

-In 2008, he co-founded The Daily Beast as its Executive Editor, a role in which he built and managed a digital newsroom that grew from a startup to a nationally known brand with millions of monthly unique users.
-A native of Memphis, Edward graduated from Princeton University.
+A native of Memphis, Felsenthal graduated from Princeton University.
 He has a J.D. from Harvard Law School and a master’s in law and diplomacy from the Fletcher School at Tufts.
 He is admitted to the bar in the District of Columbia and Tennessee.

 He is on Twitter @efelsenthal

 For more bios/questions please contact Kristin Matzen, Kristin.firstname.lastname@example.org